Hosting Canada Testing & Review Methodology

 The answer is pretty simple – they don’t care about your website, they want to get at the underlying server.
 Once a malicious third party can control or use your server resources they can launch more attacks on other sites.

-We take security vary seriously at Hosting Canada.
+We take security very seriously at Hosting Canada.
 Here’s what we look for:

 - Vulnerabilities Reports – We subscribe to some of the leading publications for cover recently uncovered vulnerabilities.
 If there is an issue we usually find out about it the same day.
 We make sure our clients’ sites as well as our recommended products aren’t vulnerable.